hannahkimura/bold-atlas-space/content/pets/_index.md

 ---

 ##### Teddy
 Teddy was my first pet, and he showed me how awesome animals really are.
 He is the best dog I could ever ask for.
-He loves hiking, learning new tricks for treats, and watching horses on TV.
+He loves hiking, learning new tricks, and watching horses on TV.

 ![](teddy.png)
 ![](teddy2.png)